 Winston Churchill wrote a sentence with a preposition at the end of it.
 When a copy editor objected, he replied, “This is an arrant pedantry up with which I will not put.”
 “Put up with” is a linguistic unit.
 You can’t change the order of those words without producing stilted English.

-It’s hard to deny that prepositions come naturally at the end of a sentence, that more than one can gather there, and that their meaning can be clear.
+It’s hard to deny that prepositions come naturally at the end of a sentence.
+What’s more, more than one can gather there.
+And their meaning can be clear.
 I love a question attributed to a young child who objected to his father’s choice of bedtime reading: “What did you bring me this book that I didn’t want to be read to out of up for?”

-There.
-I just started a sentence with a conjunction.
+Did you notice that I started two sentences in the previous section with conjunctions?
 The King James Version of the Bible begins a lot of sentences with “and.”
 The same scholars who rejected split infinitives and terminal prepositions knew that Bible translation well and undoubtedly regarded it as a model of good formal English writing.
 So the rule about conjunctions at the beginning of a sentence must have come later.

 It’s a foolish rule, really.
 Written English and spoken English are different.
 Without such markers as punctuation and capital letters, written English becomes difficult to decipher.
 That’s what’s wrong with run-on sentences.
 Our eyes beg for some way to divide all those words into meaningful units.
 Meanwhile, they sound just fine to the ear.

 Spoken English links concepts together and defines relationships among them with conjunctions–and no regard to the length of the sentence.
 Our ears can make sense of any number of ideas put together with conjunctions.
-Our eyes simply cannot.
+Our eyes have trouble with really long sentences.

 These days, we prize writing that sounds conversational.
 Formal academic prose, especially as written generations ago, seems ponderous, and we have no patience with it.
 A writer thinking conversationally may think of a succession of ideas and all the conjunctions needed to link them together.